 The CCH verification log is required by the Department of Public Safety (DPS) to track CCH requests.
 The log should be maintained by regional and state points of contact for conducting the initial CCH from Audit to Audit.

-Regional points of contact (found on the intranet) keep a hard copy of the VR1510, Request for Computerized Criminal History (CCH) Search received from requestors in a confidential and secure location.
+Regional points of contact (found on the intranet) keep a copy of the VR1510, Request for Computerized Criminal History (CCH) Search received from requestors in a confidential and secure location.
 Regional points of contact are also responsible for maintaining the CCH verification log.
-Regional points of contact submit their monthly CCH verification logs to the State Office Program Specialist for Employment Re-entry, Work Experience and Proprietary Schools.
+Regional points of contact submit their monthly CCH verification logs to the State Office Program Specialist(s) for CCH.

 When conducting a CCH, the CCH verification log should contain the following information elements: